cllckn/database-management-systems/module6/README.md

 This results in faster execution times for repeated calls, as the overhead of parsing and planning is avoided each time.

 ## Functions and Stored Procedures in PL/pgSQL
 Both functions and stored procedures are named blocks of PL/pgSQL code that perform specific tasks.
-The main difference, historically, was how they were called and whether they could be used in SQL expressions.
-In modern PostgreSQL, the distinction is less rigid, but some differences remain in usage.

 **Functions**